Ad Blocker Detected

 Visual pigments or photopigments

-Consumption of the 11-cis-retinal via the visual signal transduction and its regeneration constitute a cycle called as visual cycle.
-The visual system of all the vertebrates share five distinct classes of visual pigments and these are rhodopsin (Rh1), long wavelength-sensitive (LWS), medium wavelength-sensitive (MWS or Rh2), short wavelength-sensitive-SWS1, and SWS2.
+Consumption of the 11-cis-retinal via the visual signal transduction and its regeneration constitute a cycle called a visual cycle.
+The visual system of all the vertebrates shares five distinct classes of visual pigments and these are rhodopsin (Rh1), long wavelength-sensitive (LWS), medium wavelength-sensitive (MWS or Rh2), short-wavelength-sensitive-SWS1, and SWS2.

 However, all these photopigments bind to the 11-cis-retinal in the same way via a Schiff base that is stabilized by the glutamate residue present in the transmembrane region of the photopigment and, therefore, the difference in absorption of the light is determined by the different types of the photopigments.